bitmodo/bitform/doc/vision.md

 This should be initially modeled to provide a wiki for software projects, but be adaptable for any type of wiki content.
 The experience should be consistent with the rest of the website and provide an interface that looks and feels similar to existing wiki software.

-A look and feel similar to the [blog module](#blog-module) should be incorparated into this module.
+A look and feel similar to the [blog module](#blog-module) should be incorporated into this module.
 That includes both the editor and the final display of the page.

 #### Documentation Module